asrhou/NATMI/README.md

 ## Required Data and Formats

-To explore cell-to-cell communication NATMI uses (1) **user-supplied gene/protein abundance data**, (2) **ligand-receptor interaction**s (precomplied connectomeDB2020 or user-supplied interactions) and for the single cell data analysis it requires (3) the metafile describing **mapping between each cell in the dataset and a cell-type label**.
+To explore cell-to-cell communication NATMI uses (1) **user-supplied gene/protein abundance data**, (2) **ligand-receptor interaction**s (precomplied connectomeDB2020 or user-supplied interactions) and for the single cell data analysis it requires (3) the metafile describing **mapping between each cell and a cell-type label** across the whole dataset.
 By deaful NATMI uses official gene symbols from 21 species (see [supported species](#supported-species)) and can support additional gene/protein IDs for human and mouse (see [supported IDs](#supported-ids)).

 ### Supported IDs

 By deaful NATMI uses official gene symbols.
-For human and mouse, additional gene identifiers (provided in the user-supplied gene/protein abundance data or ligand-receptors lists) are suppoted: HGNC ID, MGI ID, Entrez gene ID, Ensembl gene ID, UniProt ID.
-For that, NATMI first converts these IDs to gene symbols using [HGNC](ftp://ftp.ebi.ac.uk/pub/databases/genenames/new/tsv/hgnc_complete_set.txt) and [MGI](http://www.informatics.jax.org/downloads/reports/index.html) ID mapping files and proceeds to extracting ligand-receptor-mediated edges.
-In all output files, ligands and receptors are shown as input (original) IDs (??).
+For human and mouse, additional gene identifiers (provided in the user-supplied gene/protein abundance data or ligand-receptors lists) are supported: **HGNC ID, MGI ID, Entrez gene ID, Ensembl gene ID, UniProt ID**.
+For that, NATMI first converts these IDs to gene symbols using [HGNC](http://ftp.ebi.ac.uk/pub/databases/genenames/new/tsv/hgnc_complete_set.txt) and [MGI](http://www.informatics.jax.org/downloads/reports/index.html) ID mapping files and proceeds to extracting ligand-receptor-mediated edges.
+In all output files, originl (input) ligands and receptors IDs are preserved.

 ### Supported Species

-For data using official gene symbols, NATMI can support 21 species (**python ExtractEdges.py -species supported**) including human, mouse, rat, zebrafish, etc. as listed at: [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/statistics/) and for human and mouse it can work with additional IDs (see [supported IDs](#supported-ids)).
-The species of input data is specified by the argument '--species' in ExtractEdges.py.
+For data using official gene symbols, NATMI can support 21 species including human, mouse, rat, zebrafish, etc. as listed at: [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/statistics/) and for human and mouse it can work with additional IDs (see [supported IDs](#supported-ids)).
+All supported species can be listed running ExtractEdges.py with '--species list' argument and then specified by using '--species [species_name]' argument.

 **Note**: The ligand-receptor interactions provided in connectomeDB2020 are based on human ligands and receptors.
 To run NATMI on other species, the homologs of interacting pairs from [NCBI HomoloGene Database](https://www.ncbi.nlm.nih.gov/homologene/statistics/) are extracted.
-Since some reported ligand-receptor pairs might be only human specific, always check the literature to verify if a reported edge is valid for other analyzed species.
+Since some reported ligand-receptor pairs might be human specific only, always check the literature to verify if a reported edge is valid for other analyzed species.

 ### Expression Data